Chalk grassland picture showing close up of grass and flowers within the grassland and a typical english countryside is faded out in the background

 The charities are delighted that the Coronation Meadows project has increased the number of wildflower meadows and benefitted a vast array of wildlife, from bees and butterflies to bats and birds.
 The area is still expanding as the charities continue to harvest and spread the wildflower seed in localities close to the original sites so that the distinctive character of each area’s flora is preserved.

-Green winged orchids at Marden Meadow
+Green winged orchids, Marden Meadows

 Kent’s coronation meadow story